Stand up for the facts!

 Although public schools in 28 storm-affected districts had reopened, seven remained closed.
 Because road access remained limited, Cooper’s office said the state and federal governments worked with volunteers and nonprofit groups to deliver water, food and medicine to some areas.

 By Oct.
-21, the Federal Emergency Management Agency had paid $129 million to individuals affected by Helene.
+21, the Federal Emergency Management Agency had paid $129 million to people affected by Helene.
 More than 207,000 people had registered for individual financial assistance, and people had filed more than 5,100 registrations for Small Business Administration loans.

 Cooper’s office added that recovery in the more mountainous areas would "require a unique, united and sustained effort that focuses on people who’ve lost everything while leaving politics at the door."